 Seven St Georges

-Food we tasted includes veggies that are foraged from Sapphire to purslane.
-Dishes includes a creamy carrot salad, cauliflower and potato salads like I have never tasted before, the delicious quails eggs and Kaskavali cheese, sweet lentils, traditional dips, the sweet potato leaves with egg.
+The food we tasted includes veggies that are foraged from Samphire to purslane.
+Dishes include a creamy carrot salad, cauliflower and potato salads like I have never tasted before, the delicious quails’ eggs and Kaskavali cheese, sweet lentils, traditional dips, the sweet potato leaves with egg.
 Dishes may include things like wild fennel mushrooms, bladder campion sautéed with eggs, pickled cauliflower, tsamarélla (goat salami), flash-fried agrélia (wild asparagus) and a host of other really superb dishes you will never see in any other mezés establishment.

 Melitzia Taverna Tala Paphos